G-Mosseater/NextLevelFood/README.md

 - Mock database implemented with **better-sqlite**
 - **Local image storage** (requires external DB for deployment: Firebase, Supabase, AWS, etc.)

-> Images are stored locally and will not load in deployed environments without an external database.
+> Images are stored locally and will not load in deployed environments without an external database
+> Certain dynamic routes will **not work** in deployment
+> Submitting forms will **not work** in deployment because the **Better SQLite database is only functional in development mode**